Laura Fuentes

 The Gluten-Free Roux for Gumbo

 The roux is the first step and most important element for perfect gumbo.
-It’s made with equal parts flour and fat, usually, a neutral oil or butter, whisked in a large cast-iron pot or stockpot over medium heat until the mixture reaches a copper brown color and smooth consistency.
+It's made with equal parts flour and fat (usually oil or butter) whisked in a large cast-iron pot or stockpot over medium heat until the mixture reaches a copper brown color and smooth consistency.

 The Best Flour for Gluten-Free Roux